Lycium (Goji Berry)

 Lycium/Goji Berry (Gou Qi Zi)

 Botanical Name: Western – Lycium, L. barbarum, L. afrum.
-Eastern – L. barbarum, L. chinense, Fructus Lychii Chinensis.
+Eastern – L. barbarum, L. chinense, Fructus Lycii Chinensis.

 Chinese legends claim that a Taoist monk lived to be 252 years old by including lycium berries in his daily tonic.
 Famous for aiding a long, healthy life and longevity, lycium is also known as an excellent blood tonic.

-Below is an overview of Lycium (Goji Berry), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Lycium (Goji Berry).
+Below is an overview of Lycium/Goji Berry, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of Lycium/Goji Berry.

 Also Known As: Boxthorn, Desert-Thorn, Wolfberry, Barberry Matrimony Vine